 This course uses all or some of the Microsoft Office Suite of programs.
 The students must use a current version of Microsoft Windows on a compatible computer in order to successfully complete the course.

-Prerequisite: COM-0111
+Semester Credit: 3 credit hours (3 lecture, 0 lab) Prerequisite: COM-0111